decrinoa/spinodal_decomposition/README.md

 pip install hypothesis
 ```
 The version of numpy must be lower than 2.x.x because it is incompatible with the used matplotlib methods.
-The version raccomended is numpy 1.26.4.
+The version recommended is numpy 1.26.4.

 3- Navigate into the project directory
 ```